Sominemo/Source-Maps-Dumper/README.md

 2. Positional parameter: destination folder.
 Will be created, if doesn't exist.
 - `--save-all`: Extract all files, even if they don't have source maps.
 - `--ignore-errors`: Download source maps even if response code is not `200 OK`.
+- `--assume-url`: Assume that source map URLs are &lt;url&gt;.map files if not specified.

 ### To run from `.dart` file:
 - Clone this repo